gvwilson/sensibleadventures/cloudherd/new.md

 eyes.
 "No no no," she whimpered.
 It was too much.
 She couldn't, she was too small and it was *forever*.

 "Noxy!
 Noxy!"
 The prince was shaking her.
-She opened her eyes and let out a shaky breath.

-"She's sick," Thokmay told Kulbinder urgently.
+"She's sick," he told Kulbinder urgently.
 "Look, she's shaking."

 "I'm not sick."
-Noxy shook off his hand.
+Noxy brush his hand away.
 "I just...
 Do we have anything to eat?"
-It was the forest, she realized numbly, fear and wonder mixed together in her chest.
+It was the forest, she realized numbly, fear and wonder stirred together in her chest.
 When she had tried to mind-speak with Big Blue, her thoughts had brushed up against the forest instead.
 It was...
 She didn't have words, any more than the forest itself did.
 It was vast and ancient and no more aware of her than she was of the little black petch bug crawling across her boot, except that was wrong, the forest *was* aware, it knew everything inside it because it *was* all of those things put together.
 Now that she knew it was there, she could mind-hear it all around her, even without trying.
 It was like hearing a nearby stream rush by for so long that you stopped noticing it, or forgetting that you were wearing boots because you *always* wore boots.
 It was right there.
 All she had to do was relax and sink into it, lose herself in the depths and never come back to the surface.

 "Noxy!"
-She snapped back into the present as Thokmay shook her roughly.
-"Noxy, here, eat this."
-He pressed the last of the dried apples into her hand.
+She snapped back into the present as Thokmay pressed the last of the dried apples into her hand.
+"Here, eat this."

 "Thanks," she mumbled.
 She bit off a piece and let it sit in her mouth.
 Was this how people who could mind-speak to faraway clouds lost their minds?
 Did they literally lose them like they might lose a coin dropped in a pond?

+Her stomach rumbled.
 Suddenly ravenous, she swallowed the now-moist piece of apple and tore at the rest with her teeth.
 "Where's Ulfmaerr?" she asked as she chewed.

 Thokmay shrugged, a worried look on his face.
-"He got ahead of us, and then you, uh, then you fell.
+"He got ahead of us, and then you fell.
 I'm sure he'll be back soon."

 "We shouldn't wait."
 Kulbinder rose to his feet and nodded toward the nearest break in the trees.

-"Are you sure you can track him?"
+"Can track him?"
 Thokmay asked, shouldering his pack.

 The tiger snorted.
 "It's not as though he bathes every day."